cryogopher/ICS3U_Final_Proj/README.md

 Binary Bomber Game for U11 CS || May.
 2024

 TD:
- - Bombs falling at random positions in the screen
+ - Bombs falling at random positions in the screen (done)
      - bombs falling at different speeds?
- - Binary number toggles at bottom of screen - correctly adds binary number and display numbers
+ - Binary number toggles at bottom of screen - correctly adds binary number and display numbers (done)
  - Highscore screen, and txt file that saves the values
- - Bomb touching the bottom of the screen will lose a life
+ - Bomb touching the bottom of the screen will lose a life (done)
-   - implement three lives
+   - implement three lives (done)
  - Sprites for bombs, missles etc.

 TD (first check):